MESD/SettingsBundle/Resources/doc/api/Mesd-SettingsBundle-Model-SettingManager.md

 public **deleteHiveClusters** ( string $hiveName )

-Delete all the clusters attched to specific hive.
+Delete all the clusters attached to specific hive.